A History of Europe

 This chapter is divided into two parts, which cover the following topics:

 The Romans first appeared on the scene in the eighth century B.C.
 At that time, Italy was still the kind of place we saw in Chapter 1: a frontier on the edge of the civilized world, divided into a dozen tribes and about a hundred villages.
 The northernmost tribes, in the vicinity of modern Genoa, were a Celtic group, the Ligurians.
 Across the Arno River from them was Etruria, the land of the Etruscans, and below Etruria, along the lower part of the Tiber River, was Latium, the land of the Latins.
 A dozen Greek settlements occupied the southern coast of the peninsula; later the Romans thought this was the original Greek homeland and call it Magna Graecia ("Greater Greece").
 The interior and part of the east coast went to a patchwork of Italic tribes like the Lucanians, Oscans, Umbrians, and Samnites, who spoke languages similar to Latin.
-Also on the east coast were Illyrian tribes like the Veneti (from which Venice later got its name) and the Messapii, recent immigrants from the Balkans.
+So far historians have identified more than forty Italic languages and dialects, that were used in pre-Roman Italy.
+Finally, on the east coast were Illyrian tribes like the Veneti (from which Venice later got its name) and the Messapii; both of these were recent immigrants from the Balkans.